cb125/Dynamics/README.md

 Lassiter, Daniel and Noah Goodman.
 2017.
 Adjectival vagueness in a Bayesian model of interpretation.
 Synthese 194, 3801–3836. https://doi.org/10.1007/s11229-015-0786-1

+Lewis, David.
+1979.
+Scorekeeping in a Language Game
+*Journal of Philosophical Logic*
+8.1.
+339-359

 Lewis, Karen.
 2012.
 Discourse dynamics, pragmatics, and indefinites. *Philosophical Studies* 158.
 313–342.